 Since 2018, partnership activity within the pharmaceutical secondary packaging domain has increased with an annualized growth rate of 85%.
 Acquisitions have captured a substantial share in the partnerships related to pharmaceutical secondary packaging, during the period of 2018-2021.
 This was followed by manufacturing and packaging agreements, which have captured a significant share of the partnerships inked in this domain.
 Further, the maximum number of partnerships in this domain was observed in 2020, followed by those signed in 2021.
 This rise in partnership activity in the last two years can be attributed to the increasing demand of pharmaceutical secondary packaging providers to meet the drug supply demand amidst the COVID-19 pandemic.

-The demand for pharmaceutical secondary packaging, across various packaging formats, is anticipated to grow at an annualized rate of ~8% in the coming years.
+The pharmaceutical secondary packaging market, across various packaging formats, is anticipated to grow at an annualized rate of ~8% in the coming years.
 Presently, boxes and cartons hold the maximum share of the overall demand, followed by demand for pouches.
 This trend could be attributed to the various advantages offered by boxes and cartons, such as protection, lightweight, versatility and convenience to mold into various flexible packaging forms.